vadim-miller2/book-test1/pages/ch_app_test.md

 where `be-md` is used for Bethesda, MD site and `st-va` is used for Sterling, VA site.
 The optional `.qa` suffix is used for quality assurance department hosts.

-So, if it is required to change the <span class="nctnt ncbi-path">/etc/lbsmd/local/servrc.cfg.ieb</span> file on the sutils1 host in Bethesda the <span class="nctnt ncbi-path">sutils1.be-md</span> file is to be changed in the repository.
+So, if it is required to change the `/etc/lbsmd/local/servrc.cfg.ieb` file on the sutils1 host in Bethesda the `sutils1.be-md` file is to be changed in the repository.

 As soon as the modified file is checked in the file will be delivered to the corresponding host with the proper name automatically.
 The changes will take effect in a few minutes.
 The process of the configuration distribution is illustrated on the figure below.